lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

         For example 'odl-'. (default: '')
     :nexus-iq-stage: Stage the policy evaluation will be run against on the Nexus IQ Server. (default: 'build')
+    :ossrh-profile-id: Profile ID for project as provided by OSSRH.
+        (default: '')
     :stream: Keyword that can be used to represent a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.